celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/web-dapp.md

 For the purposes of this tutorial, we'll only be looking at dequeued proposals, or proposals we can currently vote on.
 {% endhint %}

-Here's how it looks Using a combination of the `useEffect` and `useCallback` hooks to request and display all dequeued proposals from the blockchain.
+Here's how it looks using a combination of the `useEffect` and `useCallback` hooks to request and display all dequeued proposals from the blockchain.

 ```javascript
 import React, { useCallback, useEffect } from 'react'